GavinJin0501/Spending-Tracker/README.md

     * Deployment is to keep running an app on a server so that it can be used by more users
     * By deploying with Heroku and Mongodb Altas, this project will survive after the course unlike the courant server, and I may keep working on it
     * I'm going to be using Heroku and Mongodb Altas
+* (2 points) Using Bootstrap CSS
+    * CSS is a crucial part for a website design
+    * Bootstrap CSS is lightweight and customized, making the elements on my websites more organizable
+    * I'm going to be using Bootstrap
 * (1 point) External API -- Google Chart API
     * API -- application programming interface, is a connection between computers or computer programs.
     * By using API, I can achieve my goals (in this case, drawing charts) more easily and more conconvenient.